junglesta/junglestar.github.io/_products/custom.md

   name: Awesome Design
   type: "Customized to your needs"
   subname: "Carefully Crafted Design."
   desc: "We custom design, produce & develop a well thought user experiences for your brand.
-Working with your existing look, ideas and team."
+Starting by embracing your existing look, ideas and team."
   starting_at: 5000
   demo_url: http://liquideye.co/
   selling_points: